 The SCHTF Board of Directors is an all-volunteer “working board,” united to support the mission of alleviating hunger in Stark County and to guide the organization into the future.

-From representing the organization at various local events, as well as at our own fundraisers to serving as executive officers, and chairs and/or members of committees, members of the SCHTF Board of Directors contribute their time and talents in many different capacities.
-Some have been with us for 13+ years, and others for 1-5 years, and come from a variety of different professional/personal backgrounds.
+From representing the organization at various local events and our own fundraisers to serving as executive officers and members of committees, our board members contribute their time and talents in many different capacities.

-What they all have in common, regardless of those differences, is a commitment to making an impact on the struggling members of our community by providing a basic need — food.
+What they all have in common, regardless of those differences, is a commitment to making an impact in our community by providing our neighbors with a basic need — food.

-Drew Felberg – Director of Student Services, Stark State College
+Drew Felberg – Director of Admissions & Stark State College Akron, Stark State College

-Redda Latona – Retired Teacher – Plain Local Community Volunteer
+Redda Latona – Community Volunteer & Teacher (retired)